-This attachment must also include an outline of costs for each applicant to conduct data collection and evaluation activities, and each applicant should clearly identify their share of the cost within their budget detail worksheet and budget narrative.
+This attachment must also include an outline of costs for each applicant to conduct data collection and evaluation activities, and each applicant should clearly identify their share of the cost within their Budget Detail Worksheet and Budget Narrative.

-To assist DOJ with fulfilling its responsibilities under the Government Performance and Results Act of 1993 (GPRA), Public Law 103-62, and the GPRA Modernization Act of 2010, Public Law 111-352, applicants that receive funding under this solicitation must provide data that measure the results of their work done under this solicitation.
-OJP will require any award recipient, post award, to provide the data requested in the "Data Grantee Provides" column so that OJP can calculate values for the "Performance Measures" column.
+To demonstrate program progress and success, as well as to assist the Department with fulfilling its responsibilities under the Government Performance and Results Act of 1993 (GPRA), Public Law 103-62, and the GPRA Modernization Act of 2010, Public Law 111-352, applicants that receive funding under this solicitation must regularly provide data to measure the results of their work done under this solicitation.
+Post award, BJA grant recipients will be required to submit quarterly performance metrics through BJA's online Performance Measurement Tool (PMT), located at www.bjaperformancetools.org and semi-annual progress reports in GMS.
+The OVC grantees funded under the ECM program will be required to submit semi-annual performance metrics through the Trafficking Information Management System (TIMS) and in GMS.